🎯 TL;DR — Quick Answer

 - Fourplex (4-Unit): The maximum FHA limit for residential property, offering the highest potential for rental income.

-Understanding these variations is crucial if you are considering a move between counties.
+Understanding these variations is important if you’re considering a move between counties.
 For instance, moving from Clark County to Washoe County might change your maximum loan amount by tens of thousands of dollars.
-Always verify the latest figures for the specific zip code you are eyeing.
+Always verify the latest figures for the specific zip code you’re eyeing.

 Why 2025 is the Year to Act in Nevada

-As a first-time buyer or house hacker, you are not just buying a home; you are taking control of your financial future.
+As a first-time buyer or house hacker, you’re not just buying a home.
+You’re taking control of your financial future.
 The FHA program is the bridge that gets you from being a renter to being an owner.
-With the expertise of a seasoned professional like myself and the flexibility of the 2025 FHA guidelines, the dream of owning property in the Silver State is well within your reach.
+With the expertise of a seasoned professional and the flexibility of the 2025 FHA guidelines, the dream of owning property in the Silver State is well within your reach.

-Whether you are looking for a high-rise condo near the Strip, a quiet suburban home in Summerlin, or a multi-family investment in Midtown Reno, the FHA loan is your most versatile tool.
+Whether you’re looking for a high-rise condo near the Strip, a quiet suburban home in Summerlin, or a multi-family investment in Midtown Reno, the FHA loan is your most versatile tool.
 Let’s look at your specific situation, run the numbers, and see how we can maximize these new 2025 limits for you.
-Your Nevada homeownership journey starts with a single step, and understanding your loan limits is the best place to begin.
+Your Nevada homeownership journey starts with understanding your loan limits.

 Talk to Tim about your deal